azizzaeny/composable/packages/clojure.core/readme.md

 ```

 ### Documentation
-the Implementation  and the actual code is produced by using literate programming method
+the implementation and the actual code is produced by literate programming method

 - [part 01 - working with objects](./01.objects.md)
 - [part 02 - working with collections](./02.collections.md)
 - [part 03 - functions compositions](./03.functions.md)